eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

      }
    }
    ```

-   You can also specify an `executor` to the `OpenId4VpManager` using `setExecutor` method.
-   Setting the `executor` is optional and defines the executor that will be used to
-   execute the callback.
-If the `executor` is not defined, the callback will be executed on the
-   main thread.

 #### Receiving request and sending response

 When a request is received, the `TransferEvent.RequestReceived` event is triggered.
-The request can
+The parsed request can
+be retrieved from `event.requestedDocumentData`, while the initial request, as received by the verifier,
-be retrieved from `event.request`.
+can be retrieved from `event.request`.

-The request contains a list of `RequestedDocument` objects, which can be used to show the user what
+The parsed request contains a list of `RequestedDocument` objects, which can be used to show the user what
 documents are requested.
 Also, a selectively disclosure option can be implemented using the
 requested documents, so user can choose which of the documents to share.

 Then, a `DisclosedDocuments` object must be created with the list of documents to be disclosed and
-hhe response can be created using the `EudiWallet.createResponse(DisclosedDocuments)` method.
+the response can be sent using the `EudiWallet.sendResponse(DisclosedDocuments)` method.

 The method returns a `ResponseResult` object, which can be one of the following:

 1. `ResponseResult.Failure`: The response creation failed.
 The error can be retrieved from
    `responseResult.error`.
-2. `ResponseResult.Response`: The response was created successfully.
-The response bytes can be
+2. `ResponseResult.Success`: The response has been sent successfully.
-   retrieved from `responseResult.bytes`.
 3. `ResponseResult.UserAuthRequired`: The response creation requires user authentication.
 The
    `CryptoObject` can be retrieved from `responseResult.cryptoObject`.
 After success authentication
-   the response can be created again, using the `EudiWallet.createResponse(DisclosedDocuments)`
+   the response can be sent again, using the `EudiWallet.sendResponse(DisclosedDocuments)`
    method.

-Finally, when `createResponse(DisclosedDocuments)` returns a `ResponseResult.Response`, the response
-can be sent using the `EudiWallet.sendResponse(ByteArray)` method, by getting the response
-bytes from `responseResult.bytes`.

 The following example demonstrates the above steps: